 Once you have become familiar with the Basic EMT skills being tested, you should print out the EMT skill sheets and bring them with you for skill practice.

 Make sure you have the correct and latest EMT skill sheets which can be found at the National Registry of EMT website.
 Print them out, learn them, and act them out.

 5. Know the Critical Criteria list for each skill.

 The National Registry of EMT is very straight forward about what candidates can and can’t do to pass each skill test.
-At the bottom of each skill sheet there is a section labeled Critical Criteria.
+At the bottom of the EMT skill sheets there is a section labeled Critical Criteria.

 Underneath that heading is a listing of all the things that will cause an automatic fail for that skill test.

 Know what actions you can or can’t take that will cause you to automatically fail each skill test station.